 Although the work of a travel agent won’t change the world, it still holds a lot of meaning and contribution.
 Travel agents help holiday makers spend their hard earned cash on trips of a lifetime.
 Whether is for weddings, honeymoons or first holidays together, these trips create wonderful memories and provide people with happiness and fulfilment.
 Therefore, the work of a travel agent is incredibly meaningful and makes a huge contribution to the lives of many.

 Most travel agents work normal full time hours, meaning it can provide a great life fit.
-However, some travel agents may work additional hours during peak travel times or when they must accommodate customers’ schedule changes and last-minute needs.
+However, some travel agents may work additional hours during peak travel times (e.g., school holidays) or when they must accommodate changes to a customers’ schedule last-minute.
 Part time work is also available, making a career as a travel agent a flexible one.

 Who will thrive in this career?